Skip to main content

 Permission Rules (Claude Code)

-Configured via ./scrapai setup, which creates .claude/settings.local.json:
+Configured via ./scrapai setup:

 .claude/settings.local.json